InteractiveGraphicsLab/Fabricatable-90-Pop-up/README.md

 # Fabricatable 90° Pop-ups: Interactive Transformation of a 3D Model into a Pop-up Structure
-This repository contains the code for the paper titled "Fabricatable 90° Pop-ups: Interactive Transformation of a 3D Model into a Pop-up Structure".
+This repository contains the code for the paper titled "[Fabricatable 90° Pop-ups: Interactive Transformation of a 3D Model into a Pop-up Structure](https://diglib.eg.org/bitstream/handle/10.1111/cgf14954/v42i7_26_14954.pdf)"([Video](https://www.youtube.com/watch?v=cjLScXbYkLw)).

 ## Running Code
 This Project is compiled and built using [Visual Studio](https://visualstudio.microsoft.com/).
 To run this project, please first open Fabricatable90Popup.sln in Visual Studio.
 Next, change the Configuration to `Release` and the Platform to `x64`.
 Finally, to run project code, press `Ctrl + F5`.
 If the 3rd party components are correctly installed, the application will run.